prod-feng/lustre-zfs-centos7/README.md

 >]#zpool list

 to chekc whether ZFS works fine.
-Since noe ZFS storage has been made, it supposed to print out anything yet, and that's fine.
+Since no ZFS storage has been made, it supposed not to print out anything yet, and that's fine.

 3).
 Install Lustre packages.